We went to Wolverton a few days ago. The sun was out. Frost tipped the tops of ferns, made the glass glitter white. It was truly beautiful!

 As we reached the end of the boardwalk, the rising sun glared onto the boards.
 Altering the exposure to capture the sun better, I took two pictures which came out very well and really capture the sun rather than just a hazy blur, which is what happened before I learned all about Exposure (well… started fiddling around with the little nobs and buttons ;-) ) Please check them out here!

 Nearing midday, we started to head back.
 The frost was melting as the sun and the temperatures rose.
-As we walked along the path, I noticed some drips of water hanging from the wooden fence.
-I knelt down to take a picture, praying that the drip wouldn’t fall.
-It didn’t.
-I took 4 pictures, two were too blurry, 1 was too close up, and 1 was perfect!!
-(Well… okay, it wasn’t quite perfect)
+As we walked along the path, I noticed some drips of water hanging suspended from the wooden fence, which made a great photo opportunity.
+Check my photos out here!

-Please check out more of my photos here!
+Please check out more of my photos from my walk at Wolferton!

 And as always, you can check out my photography gallery here, which contains more than 16 photographs!! :D